Kingston Mediation| Family & Divorce Mediators | Lawyers

 Mediators are neutral third parties.
 They meet with your and your former partner, in order to take charge of negotiations and help you come to an out of court agreement.
 Qualified family mediators know family law and keep you focused on the legal issues that are relevant to your situation.
 They provide you with the legal information you need to know, and use their expertise to guide you, in order to help you come to an out of court agreement.
 Your agreements can be entered into a legally binding contract called a Separation Agreement or Parenting Plan once you receive independent legal advice.

 Our Kingston mediation services are offered in Kingston, only.
-Our Kingston family mediators are also licenced lawyers who specialize in family law.
+Our Kingston family mediators are also licenced lawyers who solely practice family law.

 Affordable Family Mediation

 Mediation provide an affordable method of resolving the legal issues of your divorce or separation because:

 - A mediator’s fees are shared by both parties.

 - Mediation involves far fewer hours than court.
 Court procedures are extensive and you need to have procedural meetings, fill in procedural forms, and follow procedures in order to have your case heard.

 - Mediation is not concerned with evidence.
 When you litigate your legal issues in court, you must be very careful to have the proper evidence to convince a judge to side with your story.
 In mediation, you don’t need to concern yourself with proving your case to your mediator.
 You only need to convince your former partner to agree to an issue. as you do not need to fill in procedural forms and attend procedural meetings.